FortAwesome/wordpress-fontawesome/readme.txt

 == Upgrade Notice ==
+= 5.0.0 =
+* In the Block Editor, the Icon Chooser now inserts inline SVGs instead of shortcodes.
+* Removes support for `[icon]` shortcode compatibility with Font Awesome 3.
+* Minimum required version of WordPress is now 5.8.
+* Minimum required version of PHP is now 7.4.

 = 4.3.0 =
 Introduces support for multisite.
 On multisite configurations, previous installations of this plugin must be cleaned up before attempting to upgrade to this version.
 See Changelog for details.